tomstafford/choice-engine-text/sphexishness.md

 # Sphexishness

-Dennett, in his book Elbow Room, describes a particular emotional reaction to determinism, which he calls fear of 'Sphexishness'.
+Dennett, in his book Elbow Room, describes a particular emotional reaction to determinism, a fear called 'Sphexishness'<sup>[1](#footnote1)</sup>.
 This is after the digger wasp (*Sphex ichneumoneus*).
 The digger wasp is a solitary wasp, which lives in a burrow, rather than communally in a hive.
 The digger wasp follows a particular behavioural pattern before it lays its young, which you can see here:

 <iframe  width="560" height="420" src="https://www.youtube.com/embed/5t2p4ukzL74?color=white&theme=light"></iframe>